defdeveu/txt.courses/courses/secure-development-in-java.md

 ---
-description: "audience: senior/medior developers, lead devs, testers and security champions (mostly comprehensible for juniors as well); duration:\t2 days (12 hrs education time) in the standard case"
+description: "audience: senior/medior developers, lead devs, testers and security champions (mostly comprehensible for juniors as well); duration: 2 days (12 hrs education time) in the standard case"
 ---

 # Secure development in Java